HDTian/HDTian/README.md

 Code issues email me directly, most of them will be solved within 2 working days

+Let me know if you feel any guidance is not clear

-Methodological inquiries and collaboration are very welcome!
+Methodological inquiries and collaboration are very welcome